liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

 ---
 {% include JB/setup %}

-Here's another nice guide on how to create an API with Symfony2.
+Here's another nice guide on how to create an API with Symfony2, this is the **part 1** of a series of articles.

 I would like to be short and concise bringing practical examples.